SmingHub/SmingRTOS/README.md

 Usage:

-- Beware : Some Environment variables names are identical to SMIND_NONOS !
+- Beware : Some Environment variables names are identical to SMING_NONOS !

 - Clone this repository.
 - SET environment variables valid for the location